moiri/kobold/README.md

             Distance in pixel from the left screen frame to the left border of the character.

-        y: 500
+        y: 100
-            Distance in pixel from the bottom screen frame to the bottom border of the character.
+            Distance in pixel from the top screen frame to the bottom border of the character.

 Get the defined initial position (in pixel) of the character